janastu/iihs_couch_services/README.md

 # iihs_couch_services
 Docker Services for IIHS Curation Dashboard

+Individual Services should be cloned from the git repositery.

 iihs_curation_dashboard is for client  application which contains the Web Application and it can be cloned from the url https://github.com/janastu/iihs_curation_dashboard